 Let’s start with Corn Island or “Big Corn” as everyone calls it.
-At just under 10sq km in size, Corn Island is not so “Big” but compared to its little sister it certainly is the Big Island.
+At just under 10sq km in size, Corn Island is not so “Big” but compared to its little sister; it certainly is the Big Island.

 Arriving at Big Corn Island

-You will find plenty of taxis at Corn Island Airport waiting to take you to hotels or to the Little Corn Island transfer boat.
+You will find plenty of taxis at Corn Island Airport waiting to take you to hotels or the Little Corn Island transfer boat.